 As president and chief operating officer, Luciano oversaw the commercial and production activities of ADM’s Corn, Oilseeds and Agricultural Services businesses, as well as its research, project management, procurement and risk management functions.
 He led the company’s operational excellence initiatives, which seek to improve productivity and efficiency companywide, as well as the company’s efforts to improve its capital, cost and cash positions.

 Before joining ADM, Luciano had a successful 25-year tenure at The Dow Chemical Company, where he last served as executive vice president and president of the performance division.

 Luciano is a governor of the Boys and Girls Clubs of America, and Midwest chair of the organization’s National Trustees Board.
 He holds an industrial engineering degree from the Buenos Aires Institute of Technology.

 Patricia A. Woertz

-Patricia A. Woertz is chairman of the board of directors of Archer Daniels Midland Company and an officer of the corporation.
+Patricia A. Woertz is chairman of the board of directors of Archer Daniels Midland Company.

 Woertz joined ADM as CEO and president in April 2006, and was named chairman of the board in February 2007.
 She served as CEO until December 2014.
 During that tenure, Woertz drove efforts to improve shareholder returns while growing the business through acquisitions, capital investments and partnerships.
 Under her leadership, ADM strengthened its global network and grew its portfolio of higher-margin products.